neocarto/cv/docs/libs.md

 # Bertin

-`bertin` is an easy to use wrapper around d3.js to facilitate the process of making thematic maps.
+[bertin.js](https://github.com/neocarto/bertin) is an easy to use wrapper around [d3js](https://github.com/d3/d3) to facilitate the process of **making thematic maps**.
 The principle is to work with layers stacked on each other.
 As in a GIS, the layers that are displayed above are placed at the top in the code, the layers that are displayed below are placed at the bottom in the code.
-The layers that can be displayed are of several types: header, footer, graticule, outline, choro, typo, prop, shadow, scalebar, text...
+The layers that can be displayed are of [several types](https://observablehq.com/@neocartocnrs/bertin-js-layer-types-in-brief): header, footer, graticule, outline, choro, typo, prop, shadow, scalebar, text...
 Each type has its own parameters.
+This list will be completed gradually.

 <div class="grid grid-cols-3" align = "center">
   <div class="card">